Quirrod/KnockNote/README.md

 - Make sure to replace `DB_USER` and `DB_PASSWORD` in the `.env` file with your actual PostgreSQL credentials.
 - Script for running in linux environment is in the root of the project, it is called `run.sh` and it is executable.
 (Make sure to give it execution permissions)
+- A demo of the application is available at [https://ensolver-challenge.vercel.app](https://ensolver-challenge.vercel.app).

 ---